amrabed/Logger/README.md

 ~~Before installing the application, please read carefully the [[recruitment letter]](RecruitmentLetter.pdf) for more details and instructions.~~

 Please feel free to contact me anytime via <a href=mailto:amrabed@vt.edu target="_blank">email</a> for any details or concerns.

-> This application was created as part of my research at Virginia Tech.
-The application and the whole project is no longer active.
-Files of the project are left here for legacy reasons.